 These commands affect only the language selection dialog and the dialogs in the prerequisite wizard.
 In order to also affect the MSI package please use the standard MSIEXEC command line parameters.
 Note that the MSI parameters must come after the bootstrapper parameters.

 Extracts the MSI contained by the EXE to the specified location.
+The full path to an existent folder is required.
 If the path contains spaces you must enclose it in quotes:

 Mypackage.exe /extract:"C:\My work"

 This command will extract the Mypackage.msi file in the "My work" folder.

 /? and /help

 Both these commands will display a help dialog containing the command line options for the EXE setup.

 Launches the EXE setup without UI.

 Launches the EXE setup with basic UI.
 The UI level set using the above command line options will overwrite the default UI level specified when the package was built.